anishjha93/zerocode-wiki/Kafka-Testing-Introduction.md

 Here, we are telling the test to show the consumed records in the response.
 If you set `"showRecordsConsumed": false`, then it will only show the size, not the actual records.

 >        "maxNoOfRetryPollsOrTimeouts": 3
 Here, we are telling the test to show poll 3 times maximum, then stop polling.
 If we have more records, we can set to a larger value.
-The default value is `100` mili sec.
+The default value is 5.

 >        "pollingTime": 500   // Default is 100 mili sec if you skip this flag.
 Here, we are telling the test to poll for 500 mili sec each time it polls.